Already have a buyer or seller? Close the sale with DealNow.

 What are the Advantages of Physical Cash?

-3. No paper trail: cash transactions can offer more privacy since there is no bank record.
+3. No paper trail: cash transactions offer privacy, since there is no bank record.
 For those who prefer to keep their finances under the radar, paper money provides anonymity.

 4. Universal acceptance: cash in hand is universally accepted at face value.
 You never have to wonder if the other party will accept bills as payment.
 Cash plays anywhere, anytime.